105: ANOTHER GO AT GOADING GARFIELD’S GHOST

 In this photo, it’s easy to see that the boulder was camouflaged quite well in the woods.

 Our mission was accomplished when I stood atop the large boulder for several pictures.
 But to me, being there was more than just posing for the camera.
 James Garfield is one of my favorite Presidents because of his humble beginnings and subsequent hard work to reach the highest office in our land.
 From my position on top of that boulder, I looked around at the trees and weed-covered landscape and envisioned young James as he played, as well as worked hard, on that ground all around me.
 I thought I would see the barefoot lad walk out from behind a tree at any moment; and I looked for him during our entire walk back to the vehicle.
-For some strange reason, I could feel the presence of James Garfield in that quiet woods.
+For some strange reason, I could feel the presence of James Garfield in those quiet woods.

 The birthplace of our 20th President was only the first of three James Garfield sites that was on our docket for that Sunday.
 The second one was located in Mentor, Ohio and was situated a little over 20 miles to the North.
 At around 10:00am we arrived at the James A. Garfield National Historic Site that featured his beloved home Lawnfield; as well as a nice museum that was dedicated to his life and death.
 Like with the other sites we had visited earlier in the day, I had been to Lawnfield in 2013.
 Even though I posed for photos inside the museum and alongside the mansion six year earlier, we never ventured inside the house because photography was prohibited.
 But when my photographer discovered those rules were now changed, he and Mongo purchased tickets for the 10:30am tour of James Garfield’s ‘Lawnfield’.